dahliaOS/documentation/README.md

     <b>[Syslinux]</b>
 </h3>

 - Firstly, go to [supported-hardware.md](./supported-hardware.md) to check out if your device can boot with syslinux.
-If not go to [How to make a bootable USB GRUB](https://github.com/dahlia-os/documentation#----how-to-make-a-bootable-usb-grub-----).
+If not go to [GRUB](https://github.com/dahlia-os/documentation#----grub).

 - then download the latest iso here [here](https://github.com/dahlia-os/releases/releases/download/200830-x86_64/dahliaOS-200830.iso).